 This project forms part of research in the theory of high electric field nanoscience.

 Historically, the theories of the charged-particle (CP) optics of the focused-beam microscopies (the various types of electron microscope and ion microscope), and the projection microscopies (field electron and field ion microscopy) have not been fully integrated.
 The modern versions of all these instruments rely upon field emission sources (either electron or ion emission).
 Since the behaviour of a charged particle is independent of its mass-to-charge ratio (except when space-charge is present), an opportunity exists for greater theoretical integration.

-This project aims: (i) to develop an integrated theory of the CP optics of field emitters; (ii) to write tutorial-type articles setting out this theory; and (iii) to apply this theory to the operation of scanning ion microscopes based on the gas field ion source ("picoprobers"), to the issue of how to construct improved reconstruction algorithms for atom-probe tomography, and to the question of the resolving power of field electron and field microscopy for very small emitters (in particular the circumstances in which these techniques can "resolve" carbon-carbon bonds).
-Tasks include:
+- Apply this theory to the operation of scanning ion microscopes based on the gas field ion source ("picoprobers"), to the issue of how to construct improved reconstruction algorithms for atom-probe tomography, and to the question of the resolving power of field electron and field microscopy for very small emitters (in particular the circumstances in which these techniques can "resolve" carbon-carbon bonds).

 All references are outputs in the academic period 2009-2011.

 - J. Orloff (ed), Handbook of Charged Particle Optics, 2nd Edition (CRC Press, Baton Rouge, 2009.)

 - R.G.
 Forbes, "Gas Field Ionization Sources", Chapter 3 in Ref. .